mtumilowicz/git-notes/README.md

       the repository.
     * The git log output lists all the commits that have been made on the current branch in reverse chronological order
+    * Adding the -a option to the git commit command makes Git automatically stage every file that is already tracked before doing the commit
+* git amend
+    * It’s important to understand that when you’re amending your last commit, you’re not so much fixing it as replacing it entirely with a new, improved commit that pushes the old commit out of the way and puts the new commit in its place.
 * git add, git commit
+    * It
+      turns out that Git stages a file exactly as it is when you run the git add command.
+If you commit now, the version of CONTRIBUTING.md as it was when you last ran the git add command is how it will go into the commit, not the version of the file as it looks in your working directory when you run git commit.
+If you modify a file after you run git add, you have to run git add again to stage the latest version of the file
     * Whenever you want to introduce a new file to a Git repository, you must use git add on that file first
       * Git can only keep track of files that it has been told about